wadriik/hyprquickshot/README.md

 - If you have high resolution monitors, grim might take a few seconds to save the screenshot, and if you select any option before that, your screenshot won't be saved.
 This will be fixed in the next release.

-- Currently we take a grim screenshot of all monitors, and crop it after something is selected.
-While you won't see this issue just by using HyprQuickshot, this is partially what causes the previous issue, and will also be fixed in the next release.

 ## TODO

 - [x] Speed up grim by supplying the geometry of the selected monitor